 An external lockout occurs if the integrated ignition control determines that a measurable combustion cannot be established within three (3) consecutive ignition attempts.
-If flame is not established within the seven (7) second trial for ignition, the gas valve is de-energized, 30 second inter-purge cycle is completed, and ignition is re-attempted.
+If flame is not established within the seven (7) second trial for ignition, the gas valve is de-energized, 15 second inter-purge cycle is completed, and ignition is reattempted.
 The control will repeat this routine three times if a measurable combustion is not established.
 The control will then shut off the induced draft blower and go into a lockout state.

 If flame is established but lost, the control will energize the circulator blower at the heat speed and then begin a new ignition sequence.
-If flame is established then lost on subsequent attempts, the control will recycle the ignition sequence.
-The diagnostic fault code is 1 flash for a lockout due to failed ignition attempts.
+If flame is established then lost on subsequent attempts, the control will recycle for four (4) consecutive ignition attempts (five attempts total) before locking out.

+The diagnostic fault code is 1 flash for a lockout due to failed ignition attempts or flame dropouts.
 The integrated control will automatically reset after one hour, or it can be reset by removing the thermostat signal or disconnecting the electrical power supply for over five seconds.
-If the diagnostic red LED indicates an external lockout, perform the following checks:
+If the diagnostic LED indicates an external lockout, perform the following checks: